planariangames/mettlecore/METTLE_Core_SRD_Resources.md

 If you expect trouble, and you really should, it is best to wear some sort of armor.
-Armor adds directly to Mettle, which is otherwise just
-<span class="smallcaps">Motive</span>.
-The tradeoff is the more
-protection a set of Armor gives, the more difficult it is to move.
-In other words, if Load exceeds the wearer’s <span class="smallcaps">Frame</span>, it inflicts an encumbrance penalty to
-<span class="smallcaps">Poise</span>.
-This can complicate actions such
-as swimming, climbing, travel, and sneaking.
+Armor adds directly to Mettle, which is otherwise just MOTIVE.
+The tradeoff is the more protection a set of Armor gives, the more difficult it is to move.
+In other words, if Load exceeds the wearer’s FRAME, it inflicts an encumbrance penalty to POISE.
+This can complicate actions such as swimming, climbing, travel, and sneaking.

 The table below gives examples of armor common to a modern setting, as